sharat87/prestige/docs/content/api-reference.md

         Authorization: ${this.basicAuth("scott", "tiger")}

-    This will set the Authorization header to do basic auth with username `"scott"` and `"tiger"`.
+    This will set the Authorization header to do basic auth with username `"scott"` and password `"tiger"`.

 `.multipart(object)`
 :   Constructs a multipart request body when building a request.
 This is intended for use in the body section, in the following fashion: